ga-sei-lessons/python-venv-cheatsheet/README.md

   * on mac/linux/WSL use `source venv/bin/activate` (any unix-based terminal)
   * (on **non-WSL** windows use `. venv/Scripts/activate`)
 * make sure your virtual environment is active: `(venv)` can be seen in your terminal (if you are using a themed oh-my-zsh terminal that supports this display).
-* install the needed pip packages for the project (pip3 install < package name >`)
+* install the needed pip packages for the project (`pip3 install < package name >`)
 * once all your packages are installed, freeze the pip list in a requirements.text file
   * use the command `pip freeze > requirements.txt`
   * this needs to be done again if you add more pip packages to update the requirements.txt
   * if you clone a python project from github, you can use `pip install -r requirements.txt` to install the needed packages
 * you can use the command `deactivate` to leave the virtual environment
 * every time you want to work on a python project with a virtual environment, you will need to activate it first
-* if you clone a repo from github with a virtual environment first install the needed packages with `pip install -r requirements.txt` and then run `. venv/bin/activate` (`. venv/Scripts/activate` on windows) to start the virtual environment
+* if you clone a repo from github with a virtual environment first install the needed packages with `pip install -r requirements.txt` and then run `source venv/bin/activate` (`. venv/Scripts/activate` on windows) to start the virtual environment.

 ## Virtual Environments with git